Suicide prevention efforts have focused on five targeted approaches:

 E. The prompt exchange of information regarding identification, evaluation and protection of cultural resources.
 To the extent allowed by law, consultation will defer to tribal policies on confidentiality and management of cultural resources.

 F. The DOE will implement a proactive outreach effort of notice and consultation regarding current and proposed actions affecting tribes, including appropriate fiscal year budget matters.

 G. Values, Communication, Cultural sanctions and restrictions, and Health related beliefs and practices.

 H. Full continuum of care that is culture-based as well as age and gender focused, more treatment slots available throughout the statem culturally-competent staff, and Institutions for Mental Diseases (IMD) waiver that allows the utilization of tribal Chemical Dependency (CD) facilities.

 I. Focus on balancing mind, body, and spirit within the community context.
 Many American Indian groups have long practiced a holistic approach to healing involving a sense of connectedness with place and land, and contrary to the Western approach, generally don’t try to isolate one part of the person and healing it, but rather look at the whole person.

-J. The Secretary will engage tribal leaders in an annual dialogue, to discuss the Department’s implementation of the American Indian and Alaska Native Policy.
+J.engage tribal leaders in an annual dialogue, to discuss the Department’s implementation of the American Indian and Alaska Native Policy.
 The dialogue will provide an opportunity for tribal leaders to assess policy implementation, program delivery, and discuss outreach and communication efforts, and other issues.